bhauman/bhauman.github.com/drafts/housing-bubble.md

 <img src="/assets/images/dome/bottom_pieces.png"/>
 </p>

-The inner plastic dome has the same three shapes but they are just slightly smaller than the original three patterns.
+The inner plastic dome has the same three shapes but the bolt holes are just slightly closer to each other than in the original three patterns.

 <p>
 <img src="/assets/images/dome/inner_dome_patterns.png"/>